TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ### Creating an API

-To create an API, firstly use `kubectl apply` to generate an API definition CRD.
+Use `kubectl apply` with the example HTTPbin CRD to generate an API definition resource in Kubernetes:

 ```
 kubectl apply -f deployments/k8s-operator/data/tyk-operator/httpbin.yaml